Skip to Main Content

 Because life insurance eligibility is based on your health, a cancer diagnosis is likely to affect the types of life insurance for which you qualify.
 You may need to look into a more specialized type of life insurance.

 There are several different types of life insurance that may be available for cancer patients.
-The easiest types to get are those that don’t require a medical analysis during the underwriting process.
+If you were recently diagnosed or currently undergoing treatment, the easiest types to get are those that don’t require a medical analysis during the underwriting process.

 Guaranteed issue life insurance